openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

    * - **Past Due**
      - Show the answer after the due date for the problem has passed.
    * - **Past Due**
      - Never show the answer.
-In this case, the Show Answer button does not appear next to the problem in Studio or in the LMS.
+In this case, a **Show Answer** button does not appear next to the problem in Studio or in the LMS.

 .. _Show Reset Button: